CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation: Conditional score-based diffusion model for imputation ( )

 \subsection{Imputation with \pname}

 We focus on the conditional diffusion model with the reverse process in \eqref{eq:reverse_cond_part} and aim to model the conditional distribution $p(\bmx^\rmu_{t-1} \mid \bmx^\rmu_t ,\bmx^\rmo_0)$ without approximations.
-Specifically, we extend the parameterization of DDPM in \eqref{eq:reverse_DDPM} to the conditional case.
+Specifically, we extend the parameterization of DDPM in \eqref{eq:mu} to the conditional case.
 We define a conditional denoising function $\rvepsilon_\theta: (\gX^\rmu\times \bbR \mid \gX^\rmo)\rightarrow \gX^\rmu$, which takes conditional observations $\bmx_0^\rmo$ as inputs.
 Then, we consider the following parameterization with $\rvepsilon_\theta$:

-where $\bmmu^{\textrm{DDPM}}$ and $\sigma^{\textrm{DDPM}}$ are the same functions as in \eqref{eq:reverse_DDPM}.
+where $\bmmu^{\textrm{DDPM}}$ and $\sigma^{\textrm{DDPM}}$ are the functions defined in \Secref{sec:background:ddpm}.
 Given the function $\rvepsilon_\theta$ and data $\bmx_0$, we can sample $\bmx_0^\rmu$ using the reverse process in \eqref{eq:reverse_cond_part} and \eqref{eq:reverse_cond}.
 For the sampling, we set all observed values of $\bmx_0$ as conditional observations $\bmx_0^\rmo$ and all missing values as imputation targets $\bmx_0^\rmu$.
 Note that the conditional model is reduced to the unconditional one under no conditional observations and can also be used for data generation.